 Competitors may infringe our patent rights or misappropriate or otherwise violate our IP rights.
 To counter infringement or unauthorized use, litigation may be necessary in the future to enforce or defend our IP rights, to protect our trade secrets or determine the validity and scope of our own IP rights or the proprietary rights of others.
 This can be expensive and time-consuming.
 Any claim that we assert against perceived infringers could also provoke these parties to assert counterclaims against us alleging that we infringe their IP rights.
 Many of our current and potential competitors have the ability to dedicate substantially greater resources to enforce and/or defend their IP rights than we can.
 Accordingly, despite our efforts, we may not be able to prevent other parties from infringing upon or misappropriating our IP.
 Litigation could result in substantial costs and diversion of management resources, which could harm our business and financial results.
-In addition, in an infringement proceeding, a court may decide that patent rights or other IP rights owned by us are invalid or unenforceable, or may refuse to stop the other party from using the technology at issue on the grounds that our patent rights or other IP rights do not cover the technology in question.
+In addition, in an infringement proceeding, a court may decide that patent rights or other IP rights on to cover the technology in question.
 An adverse result in any litigation proceeding could put our patent, as well as any patents that may issue in the future from our pending patent applications, at risk of being invalidated, held unenforceable or interpreted narrowly.
 Furthermore, because of the substantial amount of discovery required in connection with IP litigation, there is risk that some of our confidential information could be compromised by disclosure during this type of litigation.

 If we initiate legal proceedings against another party to enforce our patent, or any patents that may be issued in the future from our patent applications, that relates to one of our drug and device candidates, the defendant could counterclaim that such patent rights are invalid or unenforceable.
 In patent litigation in the United States, defendant counterclaims alleging invalidity or unenforceability are commonplace, and there are numerous grounds upon which another party can assert invalidity or unenforceability of a patent.
 Parties may also raise similar claims before administrative bodies in the United States or abroad, even outside the context of litigation.
 Such mechanisms include ex parte re-examination, inter partes review, post-grant review, derivation and equivalent proceedings in non-U.S. jurisdictions, such as opposition proceedings.
 Such proceedings could result in revocation or amendment to our patents in such a way that they no longer cover and protect our drug and device candidates.
-With respect to the validity of our patents, for example, there may be invalidating prior art of which we, our patent counsel, and the patent examiner were unaware during prosecution.
-If a defendant were to prevail on a legal assertion of invalidity and/or unenforceability, we would lose at least part, and perhaps all, of the patent protection on our drug and device candidates.
+With respect to the validity of our patents, for example, there may be invalidity and/or unenforceability, we would lose at least part, and perhaps all, of the patent protection on our drug and device candidates.
 Such a loss of patent protection could have a material adverse impact on our business.